Sermon: Preparing Your Heart

-And the intent of Samuel's message to Israel (and by example, to us today) was that things couldn't go on, as they'd been going, if you wanted to come out of your problem.
+And the intent of Samuel's message to Israel (and by example, to us today) was that things could not go on, as they had been going, if you wanted to come out of your problem.
 Israel had to refocus their hearts from what brought their national disaster upon them, and they had to prepare their hearts to please God; or there would be no change—no change at all.
 To humbly set their hearts to serve God by being obedient to God in all His laws and intents.

-AMERICAN STANDARD BIBLE, it reads "direct your hearts to the Lord and serve Him alone."
-And, if you will, that's the call for us today as we come out of the trials that we're in.
+In The Living Bible, it reads "determine to obey only the Lord."
+And from the New American Standard Bible, it reads "direct your hearts to the Lord and serve Him alone."
+And, if you will, that is the call for us today as we come out of the trials that we are in.

 But, in all of this, we must remember that it is our personal, individual relationship with God that must be correct for us to please God.
-In other words, it isn't just being in the group.
-Now there's an attitude, I think, that we all share.
-It's an attitude that doesn't do us any good.
-It's an attitude that can cause us serious problems.
-We can read about that in Jeremiah 7, verses 1 through 4.
+In other words, it is not just being in the group.
+Now there is an attitude, I think, that we all share.
+It is an attitude that does not do us any good.
+It is an attitude that can cause us serious problems.
+We can read about that in Jeremiah 7.